skx/chronicle2/README.md

 As of Chronicle 5 the main script parse arguments, reads the blog posts, but the actual generation of your site is entirely plugin-based.
 The plugins are standard Perl modules located beneath the `Chronicle::Plugin` namespace, and although you don't need to know any of the details they can be ordered thanks to the use of [Module::Pluggable::Ordered](http://search.cpan.org/perldoc?Module%3A%3APluggable%3A%3AOrdered) class.

-The template changes are a little more signficant than I'd like, but happily these changes largely consist of new locations for things, and additional pages.
+The template changes are a little more significant than I'd like, but happily these changes largely consist of new locations for things, and additional pages.